liquidinstruments/moku-examples/mc/Template/README.md

 # VHDL coding template

-Provided is a blank template for creating HDL files using the Moku Compile.
+Provided is a blank template for creating HDL files using Moku Compile.

 ## Entity Ports for CustomInstrument